-Here is some life lessons of which her timeless stories can to teach you:
+Here are some life lessons which her timeless stories can teach you:

 This reiterates one of the recognized phrase on love, that â€˜opposites attractâ€™.
-Regardless of its assorted rejections, Austen insists that two different people can compliment one another, if one learns from the other.
+Regardless of its assorted rejections, Austen insists that two different people can complement one another, if one learns from the other.
 She explains that someone is right for us if they help us overcome our failings, and in turn make us better people.
 This teaching is put into practice in Austenâ€™s Pride and Prejudice.
-Mr Darcy, an upper class man with an unhappy demeanor, and Elizabeth Bennett, an intelligent young woman who enumerates happiness eventually fall in love.
-Such a match is so ideal as both complement one another.
-Mr Darcy benefited from her liveliness, resulting in a softening of character.
-Whilst Elizabeth gained more knowledge and access to the world from Mr. Darcey.
+Mr Darcy, an upper class man with an unhappy demeanor, and Elizabeth Bennett, an intelligent young woman who disparages happiness, eventually fall in love.
+This pairing works so well since both complement one another.
+Mr Darcy benefited from Elizabeth’s liveliness, resulting in a softening of character.
+Similarly, Elizabeth gained more knowledge and access to the world from Mr. Darcy.
 It is a lesson on the truth of successful marriages and relationships.

 Austen puts a great emphasis on the probability of receiving what you deserve.
 From this, a lesson can be inferred that one should have good intentions so to avoid downfall.
 In her novel Emma, Mr Eltonâ€™s search for a rich and beautiful wife was a success, however, he was simultaneously punished, as she wasnâ€™t a particularly loyal wife.
 Likewise, said wifeâ€™s lack of loyalty caught up with her, when after her affair was over she spent the rest of her days with her intolerable Aunt Norris.
 Other characters received the same treatment, such as Caroline Bingley from Pride and Prejudice.
 Her attempt at winning Darcy over through her attempt at talking down Elizabeth only made Darcy dislike Caroline and like Elizabeth more.